Skip to main content

 25 mentions Positive Neutral Negative

-• “The difficulty cap is ultimately set quite high, thus making it replayable as much as it is rewarding for reaching ever further, while, quite admittedly, it may be off-putting at times.”
+• “The difficulty cap is ultimately set quite high, making it highly replayable and rewarding for those reaching ever further, despite being off-putting at times.”

-• “The multiple pathways and plethora of items to collect guarantee replayability, and each playthrough will provide more details and more background to why Edgewood is the way it is.”
+• “The multiple pathways and plethora of items to collect guarantee replayability, with each playthrough revealing more details and background to why Edgewood is the way it is.”

-• “A little more effort in the character design would go a long way and makes a huge difference both in first impressions and the replayability, but I'll look past that.”
+• “A little more effort in the character design would go a long way and make a huge difference both in first impressions and the replayability, but I'll look past that.”

 • grinding